jsutch/Data_Analysis_and_Visualization_With_Python/README.md

 - What endpoints are being found?
 - What web attacks are being used?

+**Analyzing San Francisco City Police and Fire Salaries for the years 2011-2014**
+- Do pay and benefits correlate in general?
+- Year by year breakdowns
+- Do Fire and Police make more money?
+- Does Seniority matter?

 **Analyzing Baseball Scores**
 This is a simple statsmodel stub